Reading time: ( words)

 For visitors that wish to experience this incredibly unique destination, the Galapagos Islands can only be accessed by plane.

-METROJOURNEYS TIP: If you choose to fly to the Galapagos from Quito, don’t miss out on the incredible experience of exploring this UNESCO World Heritage Site from the comfort of our own Casa Gangotena Boutique Hotel, which holds a prime spot right in the heart of Quito’s Old Town!
+METROJOURNEYS TIP: If you fly to the Galapagos from Quito, don’t miss out on the incredible experience of exploring this UNESCO World Heritage Site from the comfort of our own Casa Gangotena Boutique Hotel, which holds a prime spot right in the heart of Quito’s Old Town!

 Country | City | Airline | Airport (Departure) | Airport (Arrival) |